-29.008 Particular Circuit Key (PC)
+28,000 Particular Circuit Key (PC)

-This key operated, disconnects ground from the winding of the (T-2) relay and the (TST) lead.
-The (T-2), (AD) and (CI) relays therefore cannot operate and the (T), (R), (FT), and (FR) leads are thus held open which prevents any interference with busy senders, by the sender switch.
+This key operated, disconnects ground, from the winding of the (T-2) relay in the (TST) leads The (T-2), (AD) and (CI) relays therefore cannot sporate and the (T), (R), (FT), and (FR) leads are thus held open, which prevents any interference with busy senders, by the advance of the sender switch.
 The sender switch is advanced by means of the associated stepping key as described hereinafter, to any sender as desired.